 Processing Charges (Publication Fees)

-The IJASCFRT Journal have two peer review options:
+The IJASCFRT Journal peer review process and processing charges:

 Author Registration and Submission Guidelines in the Journal